junaid-o/NLP-LLM-13-SQLPaLM/README.md

 ```bash
   GOOGLE_API_KEY="your_api_key_here"
 ```
-5. For database setup, run database/db_creation_atliq_t_shirts.sql in your MySQL workbench
+5. For database setup, run database/db_creation_echo_eden_t_shirts.sql in your MySQL workbench and set the db as default.

+> Setup your MySQL and Google PaLM credentials in `.env` file

 ## Usage